light source caused by the alternating portion of the

 After 'enjoying' stroboscopic light for hours, besides headache and other complaints feeling nauseous is possible, in the worst case, epilepsy seizures might occur.

 Particularly noticeable is the perception of moving or rotating ojects.
 A simple hand movement is no longer perceived correctly as described here, but the hand appears several times in other places.
 Any head movement can lead to impairment of the orientation up to dizziness.
-That such lamps are available I learned in May 2015.
+LED filament lamps and small G9 lamps are particularly affected.
 Never since the invention of the incandescent lamp has there been so poor quality with respect to light flicker.
 The reviews in online shops also reflect the discrepancy between flickering and low-flicker illuminants.

-By September, 20th 2015 I measured for the first time the highest possibility of light flickering: needle pulses with a frightful CFD of 124%!
+By September, 20th 2015 Der Lichtpeter measured for the first time the highest possibility of light flickering: needle pulses with a frightful CFD of 124%!
 Only usable for stroboscopic effects in the discotheque, in a flash you have 20 fingers on one hand.

-From the middle of June 2015 to the end of August 2015 I completed a literature search with a critical assessment and a resulting measurement suggestion.
+A literature search from the middle of June 2015 to the end of August 2015 is completed with a critical assessment and a resulting measurement suggestion.
 It provides a reasonable measurement method resulting in a single measured value with (traffic light) rating, which can be declared in the technical data and finally on the packaging.
 Since October 2015 the world's first sensible measuring method to measure light flicker is available:

-I carry out measurements for vendors and consumers.
-For this purpose, I have developed a processor-controlled semiautomatic machine, which performs all settings e.g. dimming.
+Der Lichtpeter carries out measurements for vendors and consumers.
+For this purpose, a processor-controlled semiautomatic machine has been developed, which performs all settings e.g. dimming.

 A) Measurement methods (signal processing & measurement)